Coverage you can afford, understand & use.

 If you apply the amount to your monthly premium, you get the benefit of lower monthly payments throughout the year.
 If you apply some or all of your tax credit to next year’s tax return, you increase your chance of getting money back at tax time.

 When you enroll, you estimate your earnings for next year, and this estimate determines your cost savings.
-You must report any income change, up or down, that impacts your eligibility for cost savings to the Marketplace at HealthCare.gov in Ohio and Indiana and at kynect.ky.gov in Kentucky.
+You must report any income change, up or down, that impacts your eligibility for cost savings to the Marketplace at HealthCare.gov in Ohio, Indiana and West Virginia and at kynect.ky.gov in Kentucky.
 Otherwise, you may miss out on the cost savings or end up owing money if you no longer qualify for the cost savings.

 So, if your income changes your estimated earnings for the year, for example, through a job change or job loss, you should report it to the Marketplace.